UniversalDevicesInc-PG3/udi-poly-notification/POLYGLOT_CONFIG.md

 ## Messages

-These are the messages you want to send.
+These are short custom messages you want to send.
 Create at least one message, restart NodeServer and re-open admin console to see the messages on the controller node.

 - ID = This is the message ID.
   - It is used to build the profile, so you should never change this number if ANY message is referenced in a program.